wahidhendrawan/ThreatDock/README.md

 1. Create a new module under `backend/services/` that uses `axios` to call the external API and returns an array of objects.
 2. Normalise the data into the common alert schema (`source`, `externalId`, `title`, `severity`, `date`, `url`) in `fetchAllSources()` within `backend/app.js`.
 3. Add an entry in the frontend filter component to expose the new source.

+In addition, the backend exposes a stub for Slack notifications and basic HTTP authentication.
+To enable Slack notifications, set `SLACK_WEBHOOK_URL` and optionally `NOTIFY_THRESHOLD` in your environment.
+To protect the API with simple credentials, set `AUTH_USER` and `AUTH_PASSWORD`.

 ## Licensing and fair use